ionstage/modular/modular_modules/README.md

 An `event` port's input-socket and output-plug have a round shape.
 You can construct a event-flow by connecting a round output-plug(●) to a round input-socket(○).

-In this example, create `Luckey 7` module.
+In this example, create `Lucky 7` module.
 The function of each port is as follows.

 - **prop**
   - `Value`: output the word "Lucky" if the input value contains the word "7"